Jack Foster ran a 2:11 marathon.

 (You can read about the cyclical ages of history in a fascinating book: The Yugas: Keys to Understanding Our Hidden Past, Emerging Energy Age, and Enlightened Future, by Joseph Selbie and David Steinmetz.)

-Jack Foster grew up on a farm in New Zealand – a land where thousands of runners have adopted a more natural approach to running than the rest of the world.
+Jack Foster spent much of his adult life in New Zealand – a land where thousands of runners have adopted a more natural approach to running than the rest of the world.
 Perhaps it’s because New Zealand is gorgeous, and the scenery invites people to run in nature, in a natural way.

 New Zealanders like Foster and Arthur Lydiard have shown us the future – a future where we’ll train by watching our energy, instead of by rigid rules.